MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/product-servicing-policy/updated-product-servicing-policy-for-sharepoint-server-2016.md

 - You must be running SharePoint Server 2016's supported build or its higher version to remain supported.
 - If you contact Microsoft support and your farm isn't running the minimum supported build or its higher version, you might be required to upgrade to that build before Microsoft Support team can offer any further assistance.

-The product servicing policy timeline for SharePoint Server 2016 is described in the table below:
+The product servicing policy timeline for SharePoint Server 2016 is described in the following table:

 |SharePoint Server 2016|Support End Date|
 |---|---|